-University Health Services can provide appointments for students to receive their first and second doses (primary series) of the Moderna vaccine as well as their booster (including any updated boosters) .
+University Health Services can provide appointments for students to receive the Moderna bivalent vaccine.
 Specific dates and times are listed below.
 If you are not able to schedule during these times, please see the options for getting a vaccine in the community.

-All vaccine appointments will be on Wednesdays between 9:00 a.m. and 4:00 p.m. in the Student Health Center on the University Park Campus.
+All vaccine appointments must be scheduled online via myUHS as a nurse appointment.
+They are available on Thursdays between 9:00 a.m. and 4:00 p.m. in the Student Health Center on the University Park Campus.

 What to bring

 Students attending the vaccine clinic should bring their Penn State ID.
 Students should also bring a copy of their health insurance card or upload their insurance information to myUHS ahead of the clinic.
 The vaccine is free to students; however, University Health Services will bill students' health insurance for administration fees.
 (Health Insurance is not required to receive a vaccination.)